12 LIP SMACKING Craft Beer Bars and Breweries in Brisbane

 The Charming Squire

 Crossing the invisible border between West End and South Brisbane to Grey Street, you’ll find your next cold one at The Charming Squire.
-This tap house is huge, with plenty of seating a view of the working brewery and open-plan kitchen.
+This tap house is huge, with plenty of seating a view of the working brewery and an open-plan kitchen.

 James Squire started brewing beer in Australia in 1787 and now has become a legend, with his story reflected in each of the beer names such as 150 Lashes and The Hop Thief.
 The largest brewing company on this list, James Squire, has tap rooms across four Australian states, with this venue providing a great atmosphere, food menu, and craft beers.